 Become a member – it’s free!

-Membership in ALF network is free and doesn’t require more than the willingness to commit to the values of Anna Lindh Foundation.
-The network is constantly looking for active members, both NGOs and individuals.
+Membership in ALF network is free and doesn’t require more than willingness to commit to the values of Anna Lindh Foundation.
+The network is constantly looking for active members.

 Membership in Finnish Network of the Anna Lindh Foundation